 Pregnancy is about carrying a life inside the body.
 The baby keeps growing with time and it is only natural that a woman’s size will increase to accommodate the child.
 It is quite unfortunate that most people feel like they have a right or they can comment on someone else’s body size just because they are pregnant.
 This is wrong.

 Friends, just because a woman is pregnant, that does not give us permission to talk about her weight, marvel at the size of her belly, or rub her tummy like she’s Buddha.
-Just because a woman is pregnant, that does not make your oohs, ahhhs, & wows not “personal” — pregnancy is always personal.
-Perhaps among our trusted inner circles these conversations are still acceptable.
+Just because a woman is pregnant, that does not make your oohs, ahs, & wows not “personal” — pregnancy is always personal.
+Perhaps among our trusted inner circles, these conversations are still acceptable.
 That’s for those who are pregnant to decide and not for the rest of us to assume.

 These comments can easily make a woman feel frustrated and ashamed.
 Instead of the demeaning and somewhat irritating comments, you can easily make the woman feel better.
 Do this by joining the woman in celebrating the wonderful journey.
-Remember it will only last for a few months and is therefore worth celebrating each and every moment.
+Remember it will only last for a few months and is therefore worth celebrating each moment.

 Pregnancy is a wondrous miracle that should be celebrated.
 The changes that a woman’s body goes through are intense, both physically and emotionally.
 During the pregnancy, and in the months that follow, mothers should be treated with compassion, through actions and words.
 Pregnancy is NOT an invitation to remark on the size of a woman.